Prework

 Your Unique Voice

-Here’s an example of an opening line of a college essay: "I would have never guessed I had intestinal parasites dining on my insides."
+Here’s an opening line from a college essay: “I would have never guessed I had intestinal parasites dining on my insides.”

 Can I use ChatGPT?